 Virama.
-The U+111C0 of sharada sign virama is a spacing mark, written to the right of the consonant letter it modifies.
+The U+111C0 1 SHARADA SIGN VIRAMA is a spacing mark, written to the right of the consonant letter it modifies.
 Semantically, it is identical to the Devanagari virama and other similar Indic scripts.

 Candrabindu and Avagraha.
-U+11180 SHARADA SIGN CANDRABINDU indicates nasalization of a vowel.
+U+11180 [°] SHARADA SIGN CANDRABINDU indicates nasalization of a vowel.
 It may appear in manuscripts in an inverted form but with no semantic difference.
 Such glyph variants should be handled in the font.
-U+111C1, SHARADA SIGN AVAGRAHA represents the elision of a word-initial a.
+U+111C1 , SHARADA SIGN AVAGRAHA represents the elision of a word-initial a.
 Unlike the usual practice in Devanagari in which the avagraha is written at the normal letter height and attaches to the top stroke of the following character, the avagraha in Sharada is written at or below the baseline and does not connect to the neighboring letter.

 Jihvamuliya and Upadhmaniya.
-The velar and labial allophones of /h/, followed by voiceless velar and labial stops respectively, are written in Sharada with separate signs, U+111C2 SHARADA SIGN JIHVAMULIYA and U+111C3 SHARADA SIGN UPADHMANIYA.
+The velar and labial allophones of /h/, followed by voiceless velar and labial stops respectively, are written in Sharada with separate signs, U+111C2 SHARADA SIGN JIHVAMULIYA and U+111C3 a SHARADA SIGN UPADHMANIYA.
 These two signs have the properties of a letter and appear only in stacked conjuncts without the use of virama.
-Jihvamuliya is used to represent the velar fricative [x] in the context of following voiceless velar stops:
+Jihvamuliya is used to represent the velar fricative [x] in the context of a following voiceless velar stop:

-U+111C2

-$$\vec{a}$$

-jihvamuliya + U+11191 $\vec{a}$ ka $\rightarrow \vec{a}$ U+111C2 $\vec{a}$ jihvamuliya + U+11192 $\vec{n}$ kha $\rightarrow \vec{n}$
+U+111C2 [] jihvamuliya + U+11191 क $ka \rightarrow \overline{\mathbf{a}}$ U+111C2 [] jihvamuliya + U+11192 [] $kha \rightarrow \mathbf{[]}$

-Upadhmaniya is used to represent the bilabial fricative $[\phi]$ in the context of following voiceless labial stops:
+Upadhmaniya is used to represent the bilabial fricative $[\Phi]$ in the context of a following voiceless labial stop: